yihui/yihui.org/content/knitr/options.md

 ```
 ````

+For this syntax, chunk options must be written on *continuous* lines (i.e., all lines must start with the special comment prefix such as `⁠#|⁠`) at the beginning of the chunk body.
 The blank line between the options and code is optional.
 This syntax allows for hard-wrapping the options.
 You can break the options onto as many lines as you wish.
 If the same option is provided in both the chunk body and in the chunk header (inside ```` ```{} ````), the former will override the latter.
 You can also use the YAML syntax to write options inside a chunk in the form `tag: value`.
 Normally you have to provide only one option per line, e.g.,

 ```` md
 ```{r}